rothgar/justingarrison.com/content/prfaq.md

 Workers spend 2/3 of their time in meetings and desk work https://hbr.org/2020/08/research-knowledge-workers-are-more-productive-from-home

-One-third of meetings are unnessesary https://otter.ai/blog/one-third-of-meetings-are-unnecessary-costing-companies-millions-and-no-one-is-happy-about-it
+One-third of meetings are unnecessary https://otter.ai/blog/one-third-of-meetings-are-unnecessary-costing-companies-millions-and-no-one-is-happy-about-it

 Shopify gets rid of meetings https://www.npr.org/2023/02/15/1156804295/shopify-delete-meetings-zoom-virtual-productivity